tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-anki.md

     Filtered decks no longer reset learning steps when rebuilt or emptied.
 * **Minimalist mode.**
   Newer versions of Anki come with an absolutely horrendous UI.
-  The minimalst mode was added after a widespread backlash from the users.
+  The minimalist mode was added after a widespread backlash from the users.
 * **Style: Native.**
   Same as above.
   Enabling native styles allows the user to apply their preferred [kvantum](#kvantum) theme